HESTHECHOCOLATEMAN/collab-vm-server/README.md

 # Compilation
 Compilation is semi-complicated as this was intended for personal use only, sorry.
 In the future there will probably be easier compilation methods.

 By the way, compilation was only tested on i386 and amd64 machines.
-I don't know if this will work on any other architecture but theoretically Collab VM Server should be able to run on armhf or powerpc.
+I don't know if this will work on any other architecture, but theoretically, Collab VM Server should be able to run on armhf or powerpc.

 ## Windows
 You need Visual Studio 2015 to compile the server on Windows.
 Community (the free version) will work just fine.